franBec/pollitoDev/content/en/blog/2024-03-13-anime-poster-generator.md

 I also have a fake cactus, a rubber ducky with a tiny hat, and a fluffy duck toy.
 Cookie jar all the way to the left, much important to have.

-To continue finlling the wall, I was interested in some minimalist anime posters, similar to the ones in the thumbnail of this post.
+To continue filling the wall, I was interested in some minimalist anime posters, similar to the ones in the thumbnail of this post.

 ![posters](/uploads/2024-03-13-anime-poster-generator/Screenshot2024-03-13172447.png)